DreymaR/BigBagKbdTrixXKB/xkb-data_xmod/README.md

 * Lockable lv5 modifier, for users who want Extend-lock.
 Maybe Shift+Extend to lock it, or something?
 	- It's possible today to have two switch-or-lock lv5 modifiers.
 But it seems wasteful to use up two keys.

-* Non-Fn-key Extend is now the default.
-Add a separate option for FKey Extend?
-Many new users struggled with this, or have weird FKey setups.
-	- Add a FKey Extend option to misc?
-So people can activate `misc:extend` and `misc:extend_fk` separately.

 * Add colemak-dh to the colemak symbols file and the US locale?
 Both ISO, ANSI and Ortho.
 	- Would it be "allowable" to actually move both default and dh colemak _into_ the symbols/colemak file now?